Massage Treatment Rates

 - Most providers are now accepting online claims for faster reimbursement (typically within 3-5 business days); check with your provider to see if they offer this option.

 ***Please note that I do not bill MSP of BC directly.
 MSP may cover a portion of the cost of your massage therapy treatment (for up to 10 treatments per year, in combination with acupuncture, chiropractic, podiatry and/or physiotherapy).
 You are responsible for my treatment fee in full on your treatment date; however, you may claim your treatment with MSP for partial reimbursement of the treatment fee. *Only premium assistance (low income) patients are eligible for this benefit.

 Insurance Corporation of British Columbia (ICBC)

 ***Please note that I do not bill ICBC directly.
 If you have been in a motor vehicle accident, ICBC may cover a portion of your massage therapy treatment fee with a doctor's referral.
 You are responsible for paying my full treatment fee upfront.
 You will be given a treatment receipt, which you must submit to your ICBC case manager for reimbursement.

 WorkSafe BC (formerly WCB)

-Please note that I do not bill Worksafe BC directly; however, given that I am an RMT, Worksafe BC will accept my treatments under their coverage.
-For any patients on an open claim, you will be responsible for paying the full treatment fee.
-I will provide you with a receipt that you can submit to Worksafe BC for reimbursement. *Please check with your individual case manager as to what portion of the fee will be reimbursed, as full coverage is generally not provided.
+***Please note that I do not bill Worksafe BC directly.
+If you have experienced a work place injury, Worksafe BC will accept RMT treatments under their coverage.
+As a patient on an open claim, you will be responsible for paying my treatment fee in full.
+I will provide you with a treatment receipt that you can submit to Worksafe BC for reimbursement. *Please check with your individual case manager as to what portion of the fee will be reimbursed, as full coverage is generally not provided.